Skip to navigation Skip to content

 Reply to the appointment email from the Department of Home Affairs by close of business of the testing day, 'reply all' and attach the zip file.

-See Resources, Services Australia Standard Operating Procedures (SOP) and Quick reference Guide (QRG) for more information on how to Zip files and send a reply email to Home Affairs.
+See the Resources page for links to the Services Australia Standard Operating Procedures (SOP) and Quick reference Guide (QRG) for more information on how to Zip files and send a reply email to Home Affairs.

 Storage and destruction of personal and identifying information